Two $35,000 Pilot Awards from the Northwestern Alzheimer's Disease Center

-Applications are currently being sought by the Cognitive Neurology & Alzheimer's Disease Center (CNADC) for three Pilot Project grants.
-The application deadline is January 16, 2015.
+Applications are currently being sought by the Mesulam Center for Cognitive Neurology & Alzheimer's Disease (Mesulam Center) for two Pilot Project grants.
+The application deadline is February 1, 2019.
 Please feel free to pass along the attached announcement to colleagues as appropriate.NOTE: All NU Faculty are eligible.
 Postdoctoral fellows are also eligible with a letter from their mentor supporting the application and confirming the time and resource commitment.

 For complete instructions, please see the attached PDF file, or read below:

 Amount and Duration:

 Pilot grants are limited to one year of support.
 Projects with meritorious progress can apply for a second year of funding.
 The maximum level of support will be $35,000 in direct costs annually.
 An investigator will be eligible only once for pilot project support unless a convincing case is made that the new proposal constitutes a significant departure from the previous funded pilot project.
 Proposals selected by the internal review committee will be forwarded to the National Institutes of Aging (NIA) who will give final approval on the awards..

 (*Please note PHS398 (Rev. 1/18) must be used; text must be in Arial 11 pt font)

-A shortened version of the standard NIH PHS 398 form (Rev. 8/12) should be used and submitted electronically at the review stage.
+Applications should be submitted electronically at the review stage.
 You do not need to submit your application to OSR.
 (Once proposals are chosen for submission to the NIA, both electronic and hard copy versions are required, including applicable signatures from PI and the Office of Sponsored Research at Northwestern University).

 Applications must adhere to all NIH formatting guidelines.
 Please include: